daronphang/programming-resources/cloud-computing/AWS/migration/products.md

 - Schema migration
 - Continuous data replication

-## AWS Elastic Disaster Recovery (DRS)
+## AWS Elastic Disaster Recovery (EDR)

-AWS DRS minimizes data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.
+AWS EDR minimizes data loss with fast, reliable recovery of on-premises and cloud-based applications using affordable storage, minimal compute, and point-in-time recovery.

+EDR uses block replication to replicate server volumes incrementally at the block level.

 **Failback** is the process of reverting systems back to the primary environment after a failover test.